-De cember 31, 2020 December 31, 2019
+December 31, 2021 December 31, 2020

-Additional paid-in capital \$ 3,513,099 3,489,819
+Additional paid-in capital \$ 3,309,840 3,513,099

-Treasury stock transactions 204,503 204,503
+Treasury stock transactions 243,075 204,503

-Employee stock options 77,644 49,135
+Employee stock options 110,408 77,644

-Changes in equities of subsidiaries accounted for using th equity method e 26,095 5,874

-Changes in equities of associates accounted for using the equity method 6,545 6,545

-equity memor 3,827,886 3,755,876
+Others 17,601 32,640

+\$ 3,680,924 3,827,886

 - (a) When the Company was set up through Zyxel's share swap on August 16, 2010, the amount of net assets in excess of the par value calculated by the share swap method was \$4,089,976, which was recorded as additional paid-in capital. - (b) According to Article 30 of the Business Mergers and Acquisitions Act, the additional paid-in capital of the holding company transferred from unappropriated retained earnings of a company through a share swap with other companies is not affected by the restriction of Article 241(i) of the Company Act.
-According to Article 47 of the Financial Holding Company Act and Ruling No. 0910003413, if the additional paid-in capital resulting from the share swap is orignated from previous unappropriated earnings of subsidiaries, it can be appropriated as cash dividends or capitalized in the current year; also the capitalization ratio is not restricted by Article 8 of the Securities and Exchange Act Enforcement Rules.
+According to Article 47 of the Financial Holding Company Act and Ruling No. 0910003413, if the additional paid-in capital resulting from the share swap is originated from previous unappropriated earnings of subsidiaries, it can be appropriated as cash dividends or capitalized in the current year; also the capitalization ratio is not restricted by Article 8 of the Securities and Exchange Act Enforcement Rules.
 Further, according to Ruling No. 0910016280, since this additional paid-in capital is not generated from the holding company's operations, there is no remuneration of the Board of Directors and bonus to employees.
-As of December 31, 2020 and 2019, the additional paid-in capital generated from Zyxel's unappropriated earnings before the share swap was \$1,139,082. - (c) In accordance with the R.O.C.
+As of December 31, 2021 and 2020, the additional paid-in capital generated from Zyxel's unappropriated earnings before the share swap was \$1,139,082. - (c) In accordance with the R.O.C.
 Company Act, realized capital surplus can only be reclassified as share capital or distributed as cash dividends after offsetting losses.
 The aforementioned capital surplus include share premiums and donation gains.
-In accordance with the Securities Offering and Issuance Guidelines, the amount of capital surplus to be reclassified under share capital shall not exceed 10 % of the actual share capital amount. - (d) The Board of Directors resolved on March 15, 2021 to distribute cash dividends, with NTD 0.5 per share, by using the capital surplus.
-The resolution will need to be approved in the shareholders' meeting of the Company.
+In accordance with the Securities Offering and Issuance Guidelines, the amount of capital surplus to be reclassified under share capital shall not exceed 10 % of the actual share capital amount. - (d) As approved by the shareholders' meeting on July 1, 2021, the Company distributed cash dividends amounting to \$223,822 by using the capital surplus.
 The information will be available on the Market Observation Post system website.